crcx/retro10/doc/RetroLanguage.rst

 aware of the type a word has, or of any aspect of the system state.

-The standard Retro language has three classes defined.
+The standard Retro language has four classes defined.

 +-----------+------------+-----------------------------------------+
 | Name      | Data Stack | Address Stack                           |